Research Advances in Fisheries, Wildlife, and Ecology Symposium (RAFWE)

 Dr. B. Rosemary Grant graduated in 1960 from Edinburgh University, then acted as a research associate at the University of British Columbia, Yale University, McGill University, and University of Michigan.
 She completed her doctoral dissertation work at Uppsala University in 1985 and joined Princeton University shortly after.
 Dr. Peter Grant graduated in 1960 from Cambridge University then moved to University of British Columbia to complete his dissertation work in 1964.
 He was a post-doctoral fellow at Yale University and a professor at McGill University and University of Michigan before joining Princeton University in 1985.

-We are grateful that they have agreed to speak at the RAFWE symposium this year and invite you to come hear about their research.
+We were grateful that they were able to speak at the RAFWE symposium this year.
 You can learn more about their work at http://www.princeton.edu/eeb/people/display_person.xml?netid=rgrant and http://www.princeton.edu/eeb/people/display_person.xml?netid=prgrant.

 Workshop 1: Identifying the Human Dimensions of your Project

 Description: In this interactive workshop, we will define the human dimensions of natural resource management and participate in activities to identify the different human dimensions of your research topic, how you might learn more about human dimensions, and briefly consider the requirements for incorporating human dimensions into your study.

 Articles to before the workshop:

 - Spalding, A.K. and K. Biedenweg.
 2017.
 Socializing the coast: Engaging the social science of tropical coastal research.
 Estuarine, Coastal and Shelf Science 187(5):1-8. (download)